pouriyajamshidi/tcping/.github/pull_request_template.md

-# Summary

-Please describe what your pull request is about.

-## NOTE
+# NOTE

 1. **Pull requests without opening an issue first will be rejected.**
 2. **Pull requests that do not respect this guide will be rejected.**
-3. **Please provide the requested parameters below to help us review your pull request.**
+3. **Please tick and provide the requested information below to help us review your pull request easier and to avoid wasting your generous efforts.**

+## Summary

+Please describe what your pull request is about.

 ## Issue ticket number and link